CBT Insurance

 When do I need to take out Insurance?

 You do not need insurance to take your Compulsory Basic Training (CBT) for motorbikes or mopeds in the UK.
-The training school providing the CBT will have its own insurance to cover learners during the course.
+The training school providing the CBT will normally have its own insurance arrangements for learners while they are taking the course on the school’s bike.

-However, once you have completed the CBT and are riding your own motorbike or moped on public roads, you will need to get at least third-party insurance.
-This applies even if you are riding on a provisional license after completing the CBT.
+However, once you have completed the CBT and want to ride your own motorbike, scooter or moped on public roads, you will need at least third-party insurance.
+This applies even if you are riding on a provisional licence, displaying L-plates or D-plates, and have not yet passed a full motorcycle test.

 In summary: